 Once you have finished selecting the items to backup, click Continue.

 In the Schedule menu, configure a backup schedule for the backup job to run automatically at your specified time interval.
-If the Run scheduled backup for this backup set is off, switch it On by clicking the toggle.
+If the Run scheduled backup for this backup set is off, switch it by clicking the toggle.

 Click the + icon under Manage Schedule to add a new backup schedule.